avikor/entity_component_system/README.md

 7. collision_detection_with_handling_system.
 8. decrease_lifetime_system.

-An EntitiesManager class which stores all entities can be found at 'entity_component_system/entities_manager.py'.
+Additionally, an EntitiesManager class which stores all entities can be found at 'entity_component_system/entities_manager.py'.
 This class allows for the definition of new types, instancing of new entities, and all sorts of getters and destructors
 to be used by various systems.
 A 'type' is simply an integer which serves as a unique id, along with a list of the various components required to
 instantiate a new entity of the aforementioned 'type'.
 You can think of it as a class.
 Thus several types can be used to define entities which consist of the same components.
 For example, a spaceship type with graphics and velocity components, and a plane type which consists of different instances the same components.
-This allows us to move a spaceship differently than a plane, without having to implement a new class, by simply implementing
+This allows us to move a spaceship differently than a plane (even if it has the same velocity of a spaceship), without
-a system that moves planes (without moving the spaceships).
+having to implement a new class, by simply implementing a system that moves planes (without moving the spaceships).
-Incidentally, ECS adheres to the DRY principle.
+Thus ECS adheres to the DRY principle.